 In this article, we will combine the theories discussed in Beam Bending and Fiber Strength, and how to combine them in the world of composites to create strong, lightweight structural parts.
 When combined, beam bending and fiber strength can be used to create what is called a Sandwich Panel.
 Similar to an I-Beam, a sandwich panel places reinforcing material on the top and bottom planes of the beam.

-However, unlike an I-Beam composed of a single metal, a sandwich panel is comprised of three separate components: fiber, matrix, and a core material.
+However, unlike an I-Beam composed of a single metal, a sandwich panel is comprised of three separate components: fiber, matrix, and core material.
 This is what makes it a composite part: a part made up of two or more individual components with different properties that, when combined, give the final part exceptional properties different than its constituents.

 A traditional sandwich panel consists of a stack of three sheets - two "skins", of the same composition of fiber and matrix, on either side of the "core"; thus creating the sandwich.
 Given what we learned from the beam bending theory, the skins will experience most of the force when bent.
 So the skins of a sandwich panel are usually a strong, stiff material, while the core of the sandwich panel is often a weak but durable material designed to space the two skins apart.

 In structural composites, the material with the strongest properties determines the behavior of the panel where that property takes effect.
-So if your core was stronger than your skin, the skin material wouldn't have very much impact, and would fracture or tear almost immediately under an applied load.
+So if your core was stronger than your skin, the skin material wouldn't have very much impact and would fracture or tear almost immediately under an applied load.

-This is why you never see a sandwich panel that places carbon fiber in the interior, as it won’t be an efficient use of the carbon fiber.
-Because the largest forces are applied to the extremes of a beam when in bending, we want the skin of a sandwich panel to take the majority of the force, while the core experiences only minimal load.
+This is why you never see a sandwich panel that places carbon fiber in the interior, as it will not be an efficient use of the carbon fiber.
+Because the largest forces are applied to the extremes of a beam when bending, we want the skin of a sandwich panel to take the majority of the force, while the core experiences only minimal load.
 This means the skin needs to be stronger than the core, or else the part will fail.